soi-20/brains/_posts/2018-11-06-the-two-narratives.md

 # Open at the Right Time vs. Create Your Own Door

-I created two theories to explain the difference of investing perspectives between Marc Andreessen and Peter Thiel.
+I created two theories to explain the difference in investing perspectives between Marc Andreessen and Peter Thiel.

 ### Game of Window

 There are lot's of rooms in this building, and there are lots of treatures in those rooms.
-You may know how many gold in some rooms, but you won't know when will it open.
+You may know how many golds in some rooms, but you won't know when will it open.
 You need good tools and good timing to get those rewards.

 ### Game of Moat

-You create another building, another layer of game.
+You create another building, another layer of the game.
 You create new rooms others hard to even find it.